 February is not a phenomenal month for celestial happenings, but some planets are easier to spot than usual.
 On February 9, Venus will be especially bright, sharing the sky with Mars and Mercury on the southeastern horizon at dawn.

 Generally on clear nights, you can expect to see the flash of a shooting star, or meteor, every 10-15 minutes.
-Stay outside for a few hours and you will see about 5 much slower shooting stars cross the sky, also known as satellites.
+Get a UTE tray and canopy package and stay outside for a few hours and you will see about 5 much slower shooting stars cross the sky, also known as satellites.

 “When you say, ‘hello’ it is like glorious birdsong heralding a new day.
 I have an extra pair of binoculars.
 Come with me to see your fellow songbirds.”